 You’ll also be expected to know about some key hot topics that include ethical issues, such as:

-When you answer ethics questions you don’t have to list each of the four principles of ethics and outlining these concepts – instead, pick a couple that are really relevant to show the interviewer that you’re aware of the medical ethics in general.
+When you answer ethics questions, you don’t have to list each of the four principles of ethics and outline these concepts – instead, pick a couple that are really relevant to show the interviewer that you’re aware of medical ethics in general.

 Loading More Content